 1. Not Multitasking: Focus on One Thing at a Time

 Everyone thinks that they can be more productive if they multitask.
-Everyone likes to think that they can handle two support queries, a team conference call, and check their mails, all while drinking a cup of coffee.
+Everyone likes to think that they can handle two support queries, a team conference call, and check their emails, all while drinking a cup of coffee.

 The same goes for support agents as well as managers.
-A study states that a workers tend to switch tasks on an average every three minutes.
+A study states that workers tend to switch tasks on average every three minutes.
 But researchers say otherwise.
 A study showed that humans are horrible multi-taskers.
 Multitasking usually tends to divert you from one task to another.
 Unfortunately, that comes with a huge cost.
 If agents get distracted or sidetracked, it takes them almost 23 minutes to get back to the original task.

 1 Distraction = 23 Minutes Lost